 Adopting a child can be joyously life-changing, but before you can become the child’s legal parent, you’ll need to go through an intricate process involving a lot of paperwork.
 In Gwinnett County, adoption is rarely a straightforward procedure.
 Each case proceeds differently depending on the circumstances and how the laws apply to them.
 This is why you should have an adoption attorney who has proven experience in the county.

-Attorney Sharon Jackson has practiced Family Law in Gwinnett County for nearly two decades.
+Attorney Sharon Jackson has practiced Family Law in Gwinnett County for two decades.
 She has helped individuals and families ensure that their Family Law procedures go smoothly and with ideal results.

 Call (678) 890-4200 to schedule your consultation with Ms. Jackson.